Skip to main content

 Last updated: April 8, 2026

 Cookies can feel small, but for privacy they matter a lot.
 This page explains how Dividend Income Guide handles cookies and similar technologies for visitors in the European Union, the European Economic Area, and the United Kingdom.
-We want this to be simple: what is essential for the site to work can be used, and what is optional should wait for consent.
+The simple rule is this: what is essential for the site to work can be used, and what is optional should wait for consent.

 What cookies and similar technologies are